Tips for coping with bladder or bowel changes

-If you have problems with leakage or soiling (incontinence), there are different products you can wear.
+If you have problems with leakage or soiling (incontinence), there are different products that can help.
 These can help you feel more confident and protect your clothes.
 A continence adviser can help you choose products that suit your needs.

 You can buy pads for mild to moderate incontinence in most supermarkets and pharmacies and online.
 If these are not absorbent enough, you can get different pads from your continence adviser.
 They can also explain what is available to you on the NHS.
-This can vary from region to region.
+This will depend on where you live.
 The Bladder and Bowel Community also has information about different products.

 Problems with leakage or soiling can mean you have extra expenses.
 Call Macmillan on 0808 808 00 00 to find out more about ways to help cover the cost.

 Products for bladder incontinence

 Pads and pull-ups have a layer that absorbs urine (pee), so your skin stays dry.
 Some are made to go inside your underwear and others are worn instead of underwear.
 You can also buy pads to cover your bed.
 It is best to avoid using sanitary pads, because they are made differently.
 Sanitary pads stay damp, which means the urine can make your skin sore.

 Having a urine bottle near your bed may help you get a better night’s sleep.
 You will not have to walk to the toilet every time you need to go.
 If you are worried about getting to the toilet in time during the day, keep the bottle nearby.
 You may want to keep one in your car.

 A urinary sheath fits over the penis like a condom.
 It has a self-adhesive strip to keep it in place.
 The sheath has an outlet which you connect to a bag to collect urine.
 You strap the bag to your leg.
 You can buy underwear with a built-in pocket to hold the bag.
 Your continence adviser can help you choose products and show you how to use them.